 The Treasury also is directing the firms to wind down their holdings of mortgage securities and loans faster.
 The new bailout agreements will require the companies to reduce their holdings at a pace of 15 percent a year, up from 10 percent.
 The cap will start at $650 billion as of December.

 The accelerated reduction may increase the supply of government-backed mortgage bonds from Fannie Mae’s portfolio available to others by about $33 billion in 2013, according to a report today by Credit Suisse Group AG analysts including Mahesh Swaminathan.
-The extra amount from both Fannie Mae and Freddie Mac (FMCC) will probably total between $50 billion and $60 billion “in 2014 and beyond,” they wrote.
+The extra amount from both Fannie Mae and Freddie Mac (FMCC:US) will probably total between $50 billion and $60 billion “in 2014 and beyond,” they wrote.

 The companies’ portfolios, which they fund by selling the unsecured notes, are a separate business from their bond guarantees, which financed about two-thirds of new U.S. mortgages last quarter, according to data from newsletter Inside Mortgage Finance.